AlexMKramer/ComfyUIDiscordBot/README.md

     python -m venv venv
     source ./venv/bin/activate
     pip install -r requirements.txt
+Edit the .env file and fill in the variables.
+You will need to create a discord bot and get the token from the discord developer portal.
+Then fill in the Folder path with the path leading to your ComfyUI/models folder.

+- `TOKEN` - Your bot's token
+- `folder_path` - The path where your ComfyUI models folder is located.
+Ex; /home/USER/ComfyUI/models

 ### Update sdxl_styles.json
 Copy the sdxl_styles.json from this repo into the ComfyUI/custom_nodes/sdxl_prompt_styler folder.
 This will add the styles to the SDXL Prompt Styler node.

 ### Update main.py
 You will need to fill in several variables in main.py;
-- `TOKEN` - Your bot's token
-- `folder_path` - The path where your ComfyUI checkpoints folder is located.
-Ex; /home/USER/ComfyUI/checkpoints
 - `base_mode` - The name of the base model.
 Ex; sd_xl_base_1.0_0.9vae.safetensors
 - `refiner_model` - The name of the refiner model.
 Ex; sd_xl_refiner_1.0_0.9vae.safetensors